Welcome to the website of the Royal Fine Art Commission Trust Building Beauty Awards, sponsored by Ballymore.

 Why now?

+Local authority resources are of course limited and their judgements aren’t always consistent, so guidance is helpful.
+The last Government gave them some, in the form of design codes.
 But it will still be useful, we think, for planning committees and developers to have a body of live examples to draw on.
 By holding up examplars and advertising excellence, we hope these awards will help.

 Not everyone, of course, will agree with the conclusions of our award judges.
 We don’t expect them to or even necessarily want them to.
 What we want to do is get people thinking – and then, we hope, get them demanding buildings that look good and make our daily lives richer and better.